-If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
+If you think PHIP has ended your membership in error, you have the right to ask for reconsideration of the decision by making a complaint.
 Chapter 7, Section 7 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling 1-888-786-7509 between 7 a.m. and 8 p.m., Pacific Time, seven days a week, from October 1 through March 31 (After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays).
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within the PHIP grace period, you can ask PHIP to reconsider this decision by calling PHIP Customer Service at (800) 768-7377 between 7:30 a.m. to 5:30 p.m., Pacific Time, Monday through Friday.
 TTY users should call 711.
 You must make your request no later than 60 days after the date your membership ends.

-Section 7.2 Can we change your monthly plan premium during the year?
+Section 7.3 Can we change your monthly plan premium during the year?